×

 The faith of the Roman believers is being talked about throughout the world; Paul thanks God for their faith and prays for them unceasingly.
 Paul has never met these believers, but hopes to.

-The Apostle Paul is thankful to God for the Gentile believers in Rome who have been redeemed by grace through faith in the shed blood of Jesus Christ.
-Paul is also thankful to God that these Gentile believers’ faith is so strong that it is being proclaimed throughout the whole world.
+Paul is also thankful to God for these Gentile believers because their faith is so strong that it is being proclaimed throughout the whole world (v 8).
 Rome was the center of the world at this time, and what happened in Rome was news in the entire world.
-The faith of these Gentile believers was so exceptional that news of it traveled the entire known world.
+The faith of these Gentile believers was so exceptional that news of it traveled the entire Roman world.

 Paul often mentions his prayers.
 It is instructive to note the things Paul prays for.
 We typically think of praying to God somewhat like a visit to Santa Claus, where we list all the goodies we want to get.
 Not so with Paul.
 Here are some of the things Paul prays for:

-—to be allowed to impart a spiritual gift (Romans 1:9-12)
+• to be allowed to impart a spiritual gift (Romans 1:9–12)

-—that you [the believers in Corinth] do no evil, that you should do what is honorable (2 Corinthians 13:7)
+• that you [the believers in Corinth] do no evil, that you should do what is honorable (2 Corinthians 13:7)

-—that you may be made complete.
-(2 Corinthians 13:9)
+• that you may be made complete (2 Corinthians 13:9)

-—that your love may abound still more and more in knowledge and all discernment, (Philippians 1:9)
+• that your love may abound still more and more in knowledge and all discernment (Philippians 1:9)

-—that our God would count you worthy of this calling, and fulfill all the good pleasure of His goodness and the work of faith with power (2 Thessalonians 1:11)
+• that our God would count you worthy of this calling, and fulfill all the good pleasure of His goodness and the work of faith with power (2 Thessalonians 1:11)

-—that you may be filled with the knowledge of His will in all wisdom and spiritual understanding; (Colossians 1:9)
+• that you may be filled with the knowledge of His will in all wisdom and spiritual understanding (Colossians 1:9)

-The phrase “by the will of God” is also instructive.
+The phrase by the will of God is also instructive.
 Creation is paradoxical because it reflects a paradoxical Creator.
 Paul here recognizes that God is God and therefore is in control of all things.
 And yet God answers prayers and gives humans real choices.
 Later in chapter 11 of this letter, Paul sums up the appropriate sentiment for contemplating such mysteries:

 “Oh, the depth of the riches both of the wisdom and knowledge of God!
 How unsearchable are His judgments and unfathomable His ways!
 For who has known the mind of the Lord, or who became His counselor?
 Or who has first given to Him that it might be paid back to him again?
 For from Him and through Him and to Him are all things.
 To Him be the glory forever.
 Amen.”